OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-15.md

 ## 2 Samuel 15:27

 The king also said to Zadok the priest,
 “Are you not a seer?
-Return to the city in peace,
+Go back to the city safely,
 and your two sons with you,
 Ahimaaz your son and Jonathan the son of Abiathar.

 ## 2 Samuel 15:28

 See, I will wait at the fords of the wilderness
-until word comes from you to inform me.”
+until you send word to inform me.”

 ## 2 Samuel 15:29